- The business rates system has been a subject of a long-running review, started by the previous government. The below applies to England only.

 - At the Autumn Budget 2024, the government announced its intention to create, over the current parliament, “a fairer business rates system that protects the high-street, supports investment, and is fit for the 21st century”.
 A consultation on transforming business has been launched setting out the government’s long-term priorities for reform as well as some immediate actions.

 - As the first step of the reform, the Retail, Hospitality and Leisure Relief (RHLR) has been extended for a further year from April 2025, albeit at a reduced discount rate of 40% rather than the current 75%.
 From April 2026, the government will move to a permanently lower multiplier for RHL businesses with rateable values of below £500,000, funded by an increased multiplier for properties with rateable values of £500,000 and above.
-Additionally, the small business rates multiplier will be frozen for the 2025-26 rate year.
+Additionally, the small business rates multiplier will be frozen and the standard multiplier will be increased by inflation to 0.555 for the 2025-26 rate year.

 - In the long-term, the priority areas for further reform include incentivising investment and growth; in particular, feedback is sought on the efficacy of certain reliefs.
-The government has also confirmed its intention to proceed with the delivery of the Digitalising Business Rates project with the aim to deliver it by March 2028.
-It also intends to publish a consultation on adopting a “General Anti Avoidance Rule” for business rates in England and to deliver a programme of Digitalising Business Rates by 2028, to be enabled by 2029 with a duty on ratepayers to provide information on their properties.
+The government intends to publish a consultation on adopting a “General Anti Avoidance Rule” for business rates in England.
+It has also confirmed its intention to proceed with delivery of the Digitalising Business Rates project by 2028, to be enabled by 2029 with a duty on ratepayers to provide information on their properties.

 Resources (click to open)